TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	Page-ID in which new records of the given class should be saved.

 ``persistence.classes.Tx_MyExt_Domain_Model_Foo.subclasses``
-	List all subclasses of the class given in the form ClassName = Class Name here (see "map class hierarchies" in Chapter 6).
+	List all subclasses of the class given in the form *ClassName = ClassName* here (see "map class hierarchies" in Chapter 6).

 ``persistence.enableAutomaticCacheClearing``